 Meals Included: Breakfast, Lunch and Dinner

 Environmental Debate: After a night of immersion in the rainforest, you wake to birdcalls and the chatter of the jungle.
 Then you participate in an environmental debate which centers around issues of management and planning of Australia’s urban future.
-Students are given background information and a summary of the Environmental Impact Statement (EIS) about a major resort development proposed for Cairns and then given different roles to play of community members.
-They then argue for or against the building of the resort to convince “council” (teachers).
+Students are given background information about a major development proposed for Cairns and then given different roles to play of community members.
+They then argue for or against the project to convince “council” (teachers).
 This requires evaluating current and proposed future land use as well as human alteration of biomes, taking into consideration biotic and abiotic factors.
 This is a fun way for you to get involved with all sides of an environmental debate with a real-life example that has gained significant national media attention.

 JCU Canopy Crane: The James Cook University research station is home to their canopy crane.
 After a safety orientation and a discussion about the significance of this rainforest by an on-site expert, you climb into a suspended gondola with the crane operator.
 The crane then ascends over the rainforest canopy, and can swing 360 degrees, surveying 1 hectare of the incredible biodiversity that has earned the Daintree UNESCO World Heritage status.
 This research station is only 1 of 3 of its kind existing in the tropics.

-Beach BBQ: Later you head to the most stunning beach in the region for swimming, music, beach soccer and a classic Aussie BBQ.
+Beach BBQ: Later you head to the most stunning beach in the region for swimming, music, beach “footy” and a classic Aussie BBQ.

 Accommodation: Cairns budget accommodation